lyuchenyang/Macaw-LLM/README.md

 ## Architecture 🔧

-M2LM is composed of three main components:
+Macaw-LLM is composed of three main components:

 1. **CLIP**: Responsible for encoding images and video frames.
 2. **Whisper**: Responsible for encoding audio data.
 3. **LLM**(LLaMA/Vicuna/Bloom): The language model that encodes instructions and generates responses.

-The integration of these models allows M2LM to process and analyze multi-modal data effectively.
+The integration of these models allows Macaw-LLM to process and analyze multi-modal data effectively.

 ## Alignment Strategy 📏